-Naomi Goldstein is Director of the Office of Planning, Research and Evaluation (OPRE).
+Naomi Goldstein is Deputy Assistant Secretary for Planning, Research and Evaluation.
 She advises the Assistant Secretary for Children and Families on improving the effectiveness and efficiency of ACF programs.

 Prior to her appointment as Director of OPRE in November 2004, Goldstein served as Director of the Division of Child and Family Development in OPRE.
 Previously, she directed the United States Postal Service Commission on a Safe and Secure Workplace, an independent commission that examined workplace violence affecting the postal service and the nation.
 She served as project manager for the Urban Institute’s Assessing the New Federalism project and as Executive Officer in the Office of the Assistant Secretary for Planning and Evaluation at HHS.
 Earlier in her career, she worked in the Massachusetts state government and developed infant mortality prevention programs at Brigham and Women’s Hospital in Boston.